Non Linear Programming : A Primer

 A word about positive semi-definite matrices

-Suppose $v$ is an eigenvector of the positive semi-definite matrix $Q$ such that $v$ has negative eigenvalues.
-Then $v^TQv = \lambda v^Tv < 0$.
-This contradicts premises that Q is a positive semi-definite matrixs and thus for any $v$ it must only have non-negative eigenvalues.
+Suppose v is an eigenvector of the positive semi-definite matrix Q such that v has negative eigenvalues.
+Then vTQv=λvTv<0.
+This contradicts premises that Q is a positive semi-definite matrixs and thus for any v it must only have non-negative eigenvalues.
 This gives us a neccessary condition for positive semi-definite matrices which we can use for as a test for them.

 If a matrix is positive semi-definite it must have posiitve eigenvalues.